EASS-HIT-2022/Alerts--Stocks/README.md

 The system will track stocks at the customer's request and send an appropriate message when the stock enters the trigger.

-### To run the project, we will record the following commands:
+### To run the project, we will enter the following commands:

 1. --To build the project -- run following command :